-Goal #7: Ethics.
-Professional Standards. and Legal Issues.
-Produce graduates who consistently apply accepted standards of ethical and professional conduct to their work and who are committed to the continuing development of psychology as a profession and human science.
-To meet this goal, we expect our students to accomplish the following:
+Goal #5: Ethics, Professional Standards, and Legal Issues.
+Produce students who consistently apply the highest accepted standards of ethical and professional conduct to their work.

-Objective 7A: Students will demonstrate professional competency in applying the ethical and professional standards for psychologists to their work in clinical and research settings.
-Competencies: To accomplish this objective, students will demonstrate competence in applying the established ethical principles and practices in all facets of their professional work.
+Objective 5A: Students will demonstrate professional competency in applying ethical and professional standards for psychologists to their work in clinical and research settings.

+Competencies: To accomplish Objective 5A, students will: